ArtemChandragupta/NixFlake/README.md

 In _module_ directory there are common NixOS modules and host-specific things like amd kernel modules.

-In _home-modules_ there are home-manager configs that all environments are using, like Hyprland bindings and editor configs.
+In _home-modules_ there are home-manager configs, like Hyprland bindings and editor configs.

 ## Screenshots
 ![swappy-20240706_005234](https://github.com/ArtemChandragupta/NixFlake/assets/90765302/39b7fd1f-f5a3-4e16-80bf-928d231a2322)